evangelistalab/forte/docs/source/methods/dsrg.rst

   in the truncated virtual space.
 This correction applies to both energy and DSRG Hamiltonian.

 .. note::
-  - If option :code:`THREEPDC` is set to :code:`ZERO`, 3-RDM will also be ignored for the 1-RDM build of DSRG-MRPT2.
+  - By default, terms involving 3-cumulant are ignored when building DSRG-MRPT2 1-RDM.
-    The resulting quasi-natural orbitals are thus approximated, but the error is negligible.
+    The resulting quasi-natural orbitals are thus approximated, but the error is shown to be negligible.
+    This behavior is controlled by the option :code:`DSRG_FNO_PT2_CU3`.
+    If option :code:`THREEPDC` is set to :code:`ZERO`, 3-cumulant terms will be ignored in **both** DSRG-MRPT2 1-RDM build and the subsequent high-level DSRG computations.

   - Because the recommended flow parameter is different between MRPT2 and others, the flow parameter for MRPT2 related steps [i.e., (1) and (3)] is controlled by option